brokyo/seeker_ii/README.md

 ![Seeker II](doc/seeker_ii.png)

 Seeker II is an interface for writing and procedurally manipulating music and visuals.
-Initially built on New Year's Day 2025 to make Discreet Music's phasing style simple on a Norns.
-I've since spent the last year traveling with my Norns and have added a full sampling engine, a heavily parameterized arpeggiator, lots of Eurorack control via i2c, and TouchDesigner communication.
+Initially written on New Year's Day 2025 to make Discreet Music's phasing style simple on a Norns.

+I've since spent the last year using it almost daily and slowly adding news things whenever I found gaps between what I wanted to do and what Seeker supported.
+There's software instruments (via MxSamples), a full sampling engine, a heavily parameterized arpeggiator, lots of Eurorack control via i2c, and TouchDesigner communication all on a performable clock.

 At its core, Seeker is eight musical lanes that can be run in parallel with each performing its own motif that can be recorded on the Grid.
-Motifs can be changed after sequencable interval.
+Those motifs can be changed after sequencable interval.

 There's a library of built-in transforms that affect harmonic structure, music accompanyment, rhythm, speed, and timing.
 The goal is to let you record simple phrases and sculpt changes over time.
+Plus a little bit of probability to keep it interesting.

 Seeker is the center of my studio and connects to the things I regularly use.
 If you're reading this, you likely use them too.
 There is a Eurorack Gate/CV, a bunch of fairly-complete i2c implementations, a W/Tape recorder for frippertronics, and a set of TouchDesigner/Arc plugins.